MukulKolpe/type-fast/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owner of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

-## The beginner's guide to contributing to a GitHub project

 ## Fork this repository